 Essentially this is like classic binary options trading – it’s made to look easy, it’s made to look like you’re in control but the reality here is that the risk is far greater & you’re not really in control like you think you are.

-In my opinion it seems they’ve merely picked this method of trading because it fits in with all the spiel they’ve pitched you prior… It basically almost seems like it could work, but in reality it probably doesn’t.
-My opinion is that they’re more interested in getting the $1,500 from you which they claim is refundable, albeit except $150 of it which they state they will keep to prevent people from just trying out the program & claiming a refund (or as they put it “to stop the deadbeats signing up”).
+In my opinion, it seems they’ve merely picked this method of trading because it fits in with all the spiel they’ve pitched you prior… It basically almost seems like it could work, but in reality, it probably doesn’t.
+My opinion is that they’re more interested in getting the $1,500 from you which they claim is refundable, albeit except $150 of it which they state they will keep preventing people from just trying out the program & claiming a refund (or as they put it “to stop the deadbeats signing up”).

 Complaint upon complaint upon complaint… 156 of them to be precise.
 You can read more of them on the BBB website.

-Basically it became pretty obvious here that Agora Financial do not seem to be delivering on their promises.
-In fact after reading through several of the customer reviews it seems more likely that they are merely attempting to swindle retirees out of hefty subscription fees.
+Basically, it became pretty obvious here that Agora Financial does not seem to be delivering on their promises.
+In fact, after reading through several of the customer reviews it seems more likely that they are merely attempting to swindle retirees out of hefty subscription fees.

 Is Agora Financial a Scam?